alextanhongpin/go-slog-ring-buffer/examples/README.md

 But instead of writing our own implementation, we just defer the log statement.

 When an error is encounted, we just flip the switch to toggle the log level.
-However, the order of the logs printed will be reversed.
+However, the order of the logs printed will be reversed (this may not be so important, because usually you can just reverse the sort order in your logs monitoring tools).

 ```bash